airq-dev/hazebot/README.md

 ```
 docker-compose db /bin/sh  # gets you a command line in the container
-psql --user postgres  # logs you into the container
+psql --user postgres  # logs you into the database
 ```